The Italian Riviera’s Best Kept Secret

 Once you step out of the train station here, you will be mesmerised.
 Immediately you are welcomed by spectacular panoramic views.
 I’ve noted, on my travels, that many train stations in Italy have great views!
 And the train tracks are often overlooking the sea.
 There can be some great photo opportunities if you get a window seat on the train.

-A Trenitalia app is available to download from the App store for your smartphone.
+Snazzy Tip: A Trenitalia smartphone app is available to download from the App store.

 The landscape is simply gorgeous.
 You have the colourfully painted facades of the village buildings, which are the signature look of most Italian port cities.
 The mountainous backdrop, the palm-treed promenade, the pebbled beach, and of course, the shimmering blue water, make it the idyllic holiday location.
 You will not want to leave this seaside paradise.